Several years ago, I walked into my therapist’s office, sat down and said, “Before C leaves for college at age 18, I have 4,372 more dinners to cook.”

 Saves time.
 “I think I’ll make but I’m out of .”
 Sound familiar?
 By planning your meals ahead of time, you’ll shop more efficiently and eliminate those last-minute trips to the grocery store during peak hours.

 Reduces stress.
 So I’m no therapist but I do know that when I feel overwhelmed, making a to-do list calms me down.
-(Sometimes a to-not do list induces a similar calming effect.)
+(Sometimes a to-not-do list induces a similar calming effect.
+“Do not check email after 7pm” for example.)
 A meal plan is basically a to-do list in to-cook list form.

 Improves your diet.
 Unless you plan on eating homemade fudge for dinner topped with bacon, you’ll eat healthier food when you follow a meal plan.
 With a meal plan in place, at the end of a long hard day, famished and tired, you’ll be less likely to reach for a bag of potato chips for your meal.
 You may have already prepped something or you may have leftovers on hand that you can simply heat up.

 Improves taste.
 Similar to the previous point, when you eat on impulse, you likely won’t eat the most delicious food—you may simply scarf down whatever you can get your hands on.
-Taking the time to think ahead, you’ll plan for tastier meals (unless you’re a bit of a masochist).
+Taking the time to think ahead, you’ll plan for tastier meals.

 Meal planning light